Memphis SSI Lawyer

 One of the primary requirements for SSI eligibility is having a disability recognized by the Social Security Administration.
 In some cases, meeting this requirement is as simple as securing a diagnosis of a condition on the SSA’s list of recognized disabilities.
 This being so, benefits could still be available based on conditions that are not on this list.
 As long as an applicant can show they are limited in their ability to maintain employment due to a condition, they could qualify for SSI.

-In addition to establishing that they are disabled, an applicant must also fall within the necessary income threshold to be entitled to SSI benefits.
+In addition to establishing that they are disabled, applicants must also fall within the necessary income threshold to be entitled to SSI benefits.
 These benefits are limited to low-income individuals, and anyone that is above the threshold does not qualify.
 The threshold is measured monthly and varies from one state to another.

 When the SSA calculates whether or not income is above the threshold, they take into account more than just earned wages.
 Other assets like pensions or spousal support are also taken into account.